volkanakcora/TO_TASKS/README.md

 How to deploy the application, Nginx, and container: ''' ```ansible-playbook -v deploy_backend.yml --tags install, container, start,deploy_nginx --diff``` ''', make sure you are in the ansible directory in order to run the deployment.

-How to remove all images and containers, use "remove" tag. !! it wipes out everything, so be carefull if you have other containers or images running locally !!
+How to remove all images and containers, use "```remove```" tag. !! it wipes out everything, so be carefull if you have other containers or images running locally !!

 ## :see_no_evil: **Usage**